Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 #3.
 Stress reduction techniques

-Stress often amplifies symptoms, so finding calming practices can make a difference.
+Stress often amplifies symptoms, so finding calming practices may make a difference.
 Deep breathing, guided meditation, or simply setting aside quiet time may help calm the nervous system.
 Even small moments of stress relief can make flare-ups feel less overwhelming.

 #4.
 Heat, cold, or comfort strategies